Iosif Stibinger: Club career

 Stibinger was born on 24 September 1923 in Reșița, Romania.
 He began playing senior-level football at Hungarian team Elektromos at age 18, making his Nemzeti Bajnokság I debut on 21 September 1941 under coach Gusztáv Sebes in a 3–1 loss to Gamma.
 He scored his first goal in his next match, a 3–3 draw against Diósgyőr.
 After one year, Stibinger joined Nagyváradi AC in Crișana, then occupied by Hungary, winning the 1943–44 Nemzeti Bajnokság I under coach Ferenc Rónay, contributing with three goals scored in 20 matches.
 In 1945, he returned to play for one year at Elektromos.
 Subsequently, Stibinger joined ITA Arad where he made his Divizia A debut on 11 May 1947 in a 1–1 draw against CFR București.
 He scored four goals in six matches in his first season spent at ITA, as the club won the title.
 In the following season, he helped the club win The Double, scoring 12 goals in 26 league matches under coach Petre Steinbach.
 On 7 March 1948, in a 6–1 away victory against CSCA București, he and teammate Adalbert Kovács each scored three goals, marking the first time two players from the same team netted a hat-trick.
 He also played the entire match in the 3–2 victory in the 1948 Cupa României final against CFR Timișoara.
-Stibinger made his last Divizia A appearance in a 4–1 victory against CFR Cluj, having a total of 50 games with 19 goals scored in the competition, all for ITA.
+Stibinger made his last Divizia A appearance in a 4–1 victory against CFR Cluj, totaling 50 games with 19 goals in the competition, all for ITA.